shivmehrotra/shivmehrotra.github.io/_posts/2018-06-12-education.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title:  "My musical journey"
-author: john
+author: shiv
 categories: [ Jekyll, tutorial ]
-image: assets/images/3.jpg
+image: assets/images/music.jpg
 beforetoc: "Markdown editor is a very powerful thing.
 In this article I'm going to show you what you can actually do with it, some tricks and tips while editing your post."
 toc: true
+comments: false
 ---
 There are lots of powerful things you can do with the Markdown editor